 Sunday morning it was time to head back home.
 We ate some breakfast (served at the castle) and checked out before we drove towards Freeport Outlet, 20 min south of Gothenburg.
 We just wanted to do something before we went home, but we didn’t find anything.

-On the way home we were stuck in line at the border between Sweden and Norway because of the increased security due to the threat of terrorism directed against Norway the last week.
+On the way home we were stuck in line at the border between Sweden and Norway because of the increased security due to the threat of terrorism directed against Norway the week before.

 We just have to say that this was an amazing weekend, a dream came true – We finally got to stay at a castle, several actually.